March of the Penguins: International versions

 The style of the documentary differs considerably between the original French version and some of the international versions.

 The original French-language release features a romanticized first-person narrative as if the story is being told by the penguins themselves.
 The narration alternates between a female (Romane Bohringer) and a male (Charles Berling) narrator speaking the alternate roles of the female and male penguin, and as the chicks are born, their narration is handled by child actor Jules Sitruk.
 This style is mimicked in some of the international versions.
-For example, in the Hungarian version, actors Ákos Kőszegi, Anna Kubik, and Gábor Morvai provide the voices of the penguins, and the German version as seen in German movie theaters (and in the televised broadcast in April 2007 on channel ProSieben) uses the voices of Andrea Loewig, Thorsten Michaelis, and Adrian Kilian for the "dubbed dialog" of the penguins.
+For example, in the Hungarian version, actors Ákos Kőszegi, Anna Kubik, and Gábor Morvai provide the voices of the penguins, and the German version as seen in German theaters (and in the televised broadcast in April 2007 on channel ProSieben) uses the voices of Andrea Loewig, Thorsten Michaelis, and Adrian Kilian for the "dubbed dialog" of the penguins.
 This style of narration is also used in the Danish and Cantonese DVD versions.

 The French release was handled by Buena Vista International France, a division of Walt Disney Studios.
-Disney also attempted to get US distribution rights to the film, but their bid ultimately failed; the English-language distribution rights were later acquired at the Sundance documentary festival in January 2005 by Adam Leipzig of National Geographic Films, who had forged a distribution partnership with Warner Bros.
-Pictures via their Warner Independent Pictures label.
+Disney also attempted to get American distribution rights to the film, but their bid ultimately failed; the English-language distribution rights were later acquired at the Sundance documentary festival in January 2005 by Adam Leipzig of National Geographic Films, who had forged a distribution partnership with Warner Bros.
+Pictures (in which its parent company would later merge with National Geographic's rival Discovery giving Discovery a part of the film's rights) via their Warner Independent Pictures label.
 In contrast to the French version, their English release uses a more traditional third-person narrative by a single voice, actor Morgan Freeman.
-Similarly, the Austrian channel ORF 1 used for their broadcast in April 2007, the alternate version available on the German "Special Edition" DVD which uses a documentary narration voiceover spoken by the German actor Sky Du Mont.
+Similarly, the Austrian channel ORF 1 used for their broadcast in April 2007, the alternate version available on the German "Special Edition" DVD which uses a documentary narration voiceover spoken by the German actor Sky du Mont.
 Other releases' narrators include the Dutch version, narrated by Belgian comedian Urbanus; the Indian version, narrated in Hindi and English by Indian actor Amitabh Bachchan, is titled Penguins: A Love Story; the Polish version, narrated by Polish actor Marek Kondrat; and the Swedish version, narrated by Swedish actor Gösta Ekman.
 The Filipino version is narrated by actress Sharon Cuneta and translated by Chris Martinez and Eugene Evasco; it is entitled Penguin, Penguin, Paano Ka Ginawa?
 (English: Penguin, Penguin, How Were You Made?) with the English title as the subtitle.
 The Filipino title is similar to that of a Philippine novel and film, Bata, Bata, Paano Ka Ginawa?
 (English: Child, Child, How Were You Made?)